- Tracy Gunn

 Mild hypothermia

-Starts with uncontrollable shivering and impaired coordination, along with a reduction in core temperature which lowers to 34 degrees C.
+It starts with uncontrollable shivering and impaired coordination, numbness in fingers and toes, along with a reduction in core temperature, which lowers to 34 C°/ 93 F°.

-For a diver with mild hypothermia, remove any wet clothing and wrap in insulating clothing/blanket, and drink a warm, non-alcoholic drink.
+For a diver with mild hypothermia, remove any wet clothing, wrap in insulating clothing/blanket, and drink a warm, non-alcoholic drink.

 Advanced Hypothermia